-We get our B12 in this multi-vitamin: Wellness Resources Daily Mulit-vitamin.
+We get our B12 in this multi-vitamin: Genshai Multi-vitamin.

 Getting Enough Vegan Iron

 Iron is the mineral at the center of every blood cell that creates our oxygen delivery system.
-Anemia (iron deficiency) is the most common nutrient deficiency in the USA.
+Anemia (iron deficiency) is a common nutrient deficiency in the USA.
 Heme iron comes from animals and non-heme iron comes from plants.
-Non-heme iron may not be as easy to absorb, so consider getting more plant-based iron than the recommended daily allowances.
+Non-heme iron may not be as easy to absorb, so studies suggest getting more plant-based iron than the recommended daily allowances.